 The Illinois State Police Division of Forensic Services oversees the third largest system of crime laboratories in the world.
-Seven forensic laboratories provide forensic services to all of the approximately 1,000 law enforcement agencies in Illinois and work about 400 cases a year for federal agencies.
-The laboratories in ISP's system, accredited by the ISO/IEC, are located in Carbondale, Chicago, Joliet, Morton, Rockford, Springfield, and the Fairview Heights area.
+Six forensic laboratories provide forensic services to all of the approximately 1,000 law enforcement agencies in Illinois and work about 400 cases a year for federal agencies.
+The laboratories in ISP's system, accredited by the ISO/IEC, are located in Belleville, Chicago, Joliet, Morton, Rockford, and Springfield.
 The specialty areas are as follows:

 Daily crime laboratory work takes place to establish the scientific truth about evidence for court.
 Most ISP forensic science work involves laboratory/bench work analysis.
 Forensic scientists in the ISP respond to crime scenes infrequently.
 Rather, daily, the ISP's forensic scientists: 1) think across disciplines, i.e., "What could chemistry and biology and physics and anatomy tell me about this evidence in this crime scene?"
 2) make clear bench notes about work, as these may be introduced as evidence in court, and 3) communicate well with one another so they will be able to testify clearly and withstand challenge in court.
 In addition, forensic scientists regularly train law enforcement personnel in the proper recognition, collection and preservation of evidence.
 The day-to-day work of a forensic scientist in an ISP crime laboratory, while evidence item and case circumstances vary, include aspects of all of the above activity.